 Cork legend Diarmuid O’Sullivan has claimed Cork were "mediocre at best" in their defeat to Tipperary.

-Tipp saw off Cork in comfortable fashion at Páirc Uí Rinn, running out 13-point winners with a 1-29 to 1-16 scoreline.
+Tipp saw off Cork in comfortable fashion at Páirc Uí Rinn, running out 13-point winners with

 The Cloyne man has hit out at the Cork team on the back of the defeat saying: "Whatever about the collective, it’s about time a couple of individuals started looking in the mirror and saying ‘is this really for me or have I enough of it?’"